LUO12826/NaiveJS/README.md

 - [ ] Improve error handling in the parser and code generator
 - [ ] Use smart pointers instead of raw pointers in AST nodes.
 (This was previously found to cause performance degradation on macOS with Clang)
 - [ ] GC and object system optimization: allowing GC to move objects safely
-- [ ] fully managed memory: all memory is allocated on the GC Heap
+- [ ] fully managed memory: let objects be allocated on the GC heap as much as possible
 - [ ] Atom strings GC
 - [ ] JIT